ThomasCodes02/FridayProject7/README.md

 Friday Project 7
+Notes
+# I messed up the commit comments for projects 5 and 6 and could not figure out how to edit the comments.

 Project 1 Notes
 # Let's rewrite the code to allow user input for each part of the madlib.